-Team based learning is also important to consider in class, specially according to the knowledge and conceptual gain through peer-to peer dialogue.
-English as a second language needs to be practiced in order to reinforce the four skills: reading, writing, listening and speaking, which might well be complicated just working alone.
-Therefore, working in a variety of settings: in pairs, group and as a class, increase students confident.
+Team based learning is also important to consider specially according to the knowledge and conceptual gain through peer-to peer dialogue.
+Therefore, working in a variety of settings: in pairs and group, increase students' confidence.

 Digital learning is a must in actual pedagogy.
 Therefore, as powerful tools they need to be reinforced and used by the teacher and the learners in order to support learning processes and to motivate to consider these tools as a "normal" aspect of education.